BARKEM-JC/browser-use-undetected/README.md

 # Browser Use Stealth

-An undetected browser automation wrapper/addon for [browser-use](https://github.com/browser-use/browser-use) that provides stealth capabilities using Camoufox (Firefox-based) & to avoid detection by anti-bot systems, with local ReCAPTCHA v2/v3 solving & cloud solving almost all other bot detection systems using CapSolver API
+An undetected browser automation wrapper/addon for [browser-use](https://github.com/browser-use/browser-use) that provides stealth capabilities using Camoufox (Firefox-based) & proxies to avoid detection by anti-bot systems, with local ReCAPTCHA v2/v3 solving & cloud solving almost all other bot detection systems using CapSolver API

 ## Features